What is the PCE (Personal Consumption Expenditures) Index?

 The BEA has categorized the PCE into three consumer goods buckets.
 This includes durable goods (goods that will be used for at least three years), nondurable goods (good with a shelf life of less than three years) and services (commodities that cannot be stored or inventoried).

-The PCE price index rose by 0.2 percent.
-When excluding food and energy, the PCE price index also saw a 0.2 percent increase.
-In July, real disposable personal income (DPI) grew by 0.1 percent, while real personal consumption expenditures (PCE) increased by 0.4 percent.
-Within that, goods rose by 0.7 percent and services by 0.2 percent.
+The PCE price index rose by 0.2 percent, while excluding food and energy, it increased by 0.3 percent.
+Real disposable personal income (DPI) saw a 0.1 percent increase in September, and real personal consumption expenditures (PCE) increased by 0.4 percent.
+Goods experienced a 0.7 percent increase, and services increased by 0.2 percent.

 How Personal Consumption Expenditures (PCE) works